 In my new book, College Secrets: How to Save Money, Cut College Costs and Graduate Debt Free, I reveal 24 little-known strategies to cut college tuition expenses and keep your budget intact.

-1. Go overseas for college
+1. Go overseas for lower college tuition costs

 Lots of American students study abroad for a semester or even a year.
 But have you ever considered spending all four years of your undergraduate education in another country?
-If so, you could save a ton of money on tuition and other higher education costs.
+If so, you could save a ton of money on college tuition and other higher education costs.

 In some countries, such as Germany, tuition is free for all college students – including American students.
 That’s why if you do decide to study abroad, you certainly won’t be alone.